A Note About the Family First Prevention Services Act of 2018

 Indian Child Welfare Act

 One well-known child welfare response to massive institutional placement that emphasizes keeping families and communities together is The Indian Child Welfare Act (ICWA).
 Congress passed ICWA in 1978 after many hearings and reports that detailed the systematic policies and practices that removed Indian children from their homes and communities and placed them in non-Indian foster homes, orphanages, and other institutions.
 Understanding ICWA principles and incorporating them into policies and advocacy in all child welfare cases will help to reduce reliance on institutional care.
-In 2013, 18 major child welfare organizations, including Casey Family Programs, the Children's Defense Fund, and the Child Welfare League of America, filed an amicus brief in the U.S. Supreme Court arguing that ICWA represents best practices for all child welfare cases.
+In the 2022-2023 session, the United States Supreme Court is considering a case challenging ICWA’s constitutionality.
+Ten major child welfare organizations, including Casey Family Programs, the Annie E. Casey Foundation, and the Child Welfare League of America filed an amicus brief arguing that ICWA represents best practice in all child welfare cases and should be upheld.
+Also see Casey Family Program’s briefing paper, How Can Child Welfare Systems Apply the Principles of the Indian Child Welfare Act as the “Gold Standard” for All Children?